Skip to main content

 Ends the onboarding flow and closes the interface.
 Use when users finish setup to immediately drop back into the main app.

-Learn how to handle onboarding closure on iOS, Android, Flutter, and React Native.
+Learn how to handle onboarding closure on iOS, Android, React Native, and Flutter.

 Action triggers